Note: You also have the option to build a search for an investigation without saving it.

 - Type a Title and Description for the investigation.

-After you create an investigation, you can share it with other users.
+After you create and save an investigation, you can share it with other users.

 - Click Share.